rbaumbach/SimpleOAuth2/README.md

 ## Suggestions, requests, and feedback

 Thanks for checking out SimpleOAuth2 for your OAuth2 needs.
-Any feedback can be can be sent to: rbaumbach.github@gmail.com.
+Any feedback can be can be sent to: <github@ryan.codes>.